How to apply to the Maimonides Resident and Fellowship Programs

 Every Foreign Medical School Graduate must possess a valid Educational Commission for Foreign Medical Graduates (ECFMG) certificate.
 If you do not have one, contact the ECFMG for an application.
 Any ECFMG certificate obtained after June 14, 2004 is considered valid indefinitely.
 Certificates issued prior to June 14, 2004 require a permanent validation sticker.
 If you need to request permanent revalidation, please use the 246-I form available on the ECFMG website.

-To be hired as a Resident at Maimonides Medical Center, you must fall into 1 of the following categories:
+You must fall into 1 of the following categories:

 - U.S. Citizen (born or naturalized)